Recent Tr4vel

 Pisa

-Pisa: Past the Tower Most people give Pisa three hours.
-They arrive from Florence by regional train (one hour, EUR 8-9), photograph the leaning tower, and leave.
-This is fine.
-Pisa is small enough that the Piazza dei Miracoli complex is genuinely the main event, and if you cover it properly that is your afternoon done.
+Pisa: Beyond the Three Hours Most People Give It Most people give Pisa three hours.
+They arrive from Florence by regional train, photograph the leaning tower with their hands positioned to appear to be holding it up, and leave.
+This is a legitimate use of Pisa.
+The city is small enough that the Piazza dei Miracoli complex is the main event, and if you do it properly that is your afternoon covered.

 read more